besartelezi/yugioh_card_generator/README.md

 - [ ] Logged in users can create Yu-Gi-Oh cards (but they can't add images yet)
 - [ ] They can save those cards to the database
 - [ ] Tests for *almost* **everything**
+- [ ] All cards are **non-effect** monster cards only.
+    - After successfully being able to add monster cards to db, will start to look into adding spell/trap/monster effect cards.
+Will need to use polymorphism and add a Card parent class for all other card classes to use.
+    - Said Card parent class will be used for endpoint to get **all** cards

 ## Getting to the MVP
 In order to get there, we'll need to take one small step at a time.